Board Positions

 Roxana Gomez, Director

 Roxana first took up cycling as a form of exercise (and as a way to get out of her UW dorm).
-Soon enough, she was going on long rides almost every weekend on the Burke Gilman.
+Soon enough, she was going on long rides almost every weekend on the Burke-Gilman.
 Now, she doesn’t ride outside as much as she would like to, but when she does, she’s reminded of the liberation that cycling provides her.

 Of course, not everyone feels this freedom.
 Roxana acknowledges that communities of color, in particular those in South King County, need greater investments in infrastructure before they feel safe riding their bike on the road.
 She’s hoping to bring this passion and awareness to the Cascade Board!